chocolate-doom/chocolate-doom/README.md

 Chocolate Hexen is © 1993-1996 Id Software, Inc., © 1993-2008 Raven Software, © 2008 Simon Howard;
 Strawberry Doom is © 1993-1996 Id Software, Inc., © 2005 Simon Howard, © 2008-2010 GhostlyDeath;
 Crispy Doom is additionally © 2014-2018 Fabian Greffrath;
-all of the above are released under the (GPL-2+)[https://www.gnu.org/licenses/gpl-2.0.html].
+all of the above are released under the [GPL-2+](https://www.gnu.org/licenses/gpl-2.0.html).

-SDL 2.0, SDL_mixer 2.0 and SDL_net 2.0 are © 1997-2016 Sam Lantinga and are released under the (zlib license)[http://www.gzip.org/zlib/zlib_license.html].
+SDL 2.0, SDL_mixer 2.0 and SDL_net 2.0 are © 1997-2016 Sam Lantinga and are released under the [zlib license](http://www.gzip.org/zlib/zlib_license.html).

-Secret Rabbit Code (libsamplerate) is © 2002-2011 Erik de Castro Lopo and is released under the (GPL-2+)[http://www.gnu.org/licenses/gpl-2.0.html].
+Secret Rabbit Code (libsamplerate) is © 2002-2011 Erik de Castro Lopo and is released under the [GPL-2+](http://www.gnu.org/licenses/gpl-2.0.html).
-Libpng is © 1998-2014 Glenn Randers-Pehrson, © 1996-1997 Andreas Dilger, © 1995-1996 Guy Eric Schalnat, Group 42, Inc. and is released under the (libpng license)[http://www.libpng.org/pub/png/src/libpng-LICENSE.txt].
+Libpng is © 1998-2014 Glenn Randers-Pehrson, © 1996-1997 Andreas Dilger, © 1995-1996 Guy Eric Schalnat, Group 42, Inc. and is released under the [libpng license](http://www.libpng.org/pub/png/src/libpng-LICENSE.txt).
-Zlib is © 1995-2013 Jean-loup Gailly and Mark Adler and is released under the (zlib license)[http://www.zlib.net/zlib_license.html].
+Zlib is © 1995-2013 Jean-loup Gailly and Mark Adler and is released under the [zlib license](http://www.zlib.net/zlib_license.html).

-The Crispy Doom icon (as shown at the top of this page) is composed of the (Chocolate Doom icon)[https://www.chocolate-doom.org/wiki/images/7/77/Chocolate-logo.png] and a [[wikipedia:File:Potato-Chips.jpg|photo]] of potato crisps (Utz-brand, grandma's kettle-cooked style) by (Evan-Amos)[https://commons.wikimedia.org/wiki/User:Evan-Amos] who kindly released it into the [[wikipedia:Public_domain|public domain]].
+The Crispy Doom icon (as shown at the top of this page) is composed of the [Chocolate Doom icon](https://www.chocolate-doom.org/wiki/images/7/77/Chocolate-logo.png) and a [photo](https://en.wikipedia.org/wiki/File:Potato-Chips.jpg) of potato crisps (Utz-brand, grandma's kettle-cooked style) by [Evan-Amos](https://commons.wikimedia.org/wiki/User:Evan-Amos) who kindly released it into the [public domain](https://en.wikipedia.org/wiki/Public_domain).
 The current high-resolution version of this icon has been contributed by JNechaevsky (formerly by Zodomaniac).